Data-Wizad/Tableau-trials-/README.md

-just created a tableau dashboard from a dataet
+just created a tableau dashboard from a dataset